mykolaskrypka/taxi-service/README.md

 ---
 #### Features:
 * driver registration
-* adding cars (model, manufacturer)
+* adding cars, drivers, and manufacturers
-* creation of driver-car connection, which allows to display cars attached to the driver (or car drivers)
+* add drivers to car
 ***
 ### Technologies used:
 * Apache Tomcat (as servlet container)